A Weekend Escape to the Barossa

 Named after the Barrosa Ridge in Spain by an Englishman, settled by Germans and blessed by a mild Mediterranean climate, the Barossa Valley, just an hour’s drive from Adelaide, has traditions that run deep.
-Its food and wine culture is derived from deeply rooted conventions of the homegrown, homemade and homespun.
+Its food and wine culture is derived from its foundational conventions of the homegrown, homemade and homespun.

 It’s a place of customs, the observance of which measure the year.
 For example, on the third Sunday of each February, the Barons of Barossa, a wine fraternity founded by local vignerons in 1975, come together to perform the Declaration of Vintage.
 The ritual involves the blessing of the first-plucked grapes in the historic Tabor Church in Tanunda, the parading of said grapes down the main street and the crushing of the grapes at Keil Garden.
 The juice is then sampled and the vintage declared before the vigneron and winemaker of the year are announced.